 Few kilometers south of Chiang Rai proper is a temple tagged as White Temple because simply the entire structure was painted with white.
 Guests need to pay a 50THB fee to enter and enjoy the vicinity.

 Ubusot, the main temple, offers another set of stunning walls and roofing.
 Unfortunately, taking photos inside the temple is strictly prohibited.
 Before taking the exit of the main temple, snap a shot of the side of the ubusot for a different angle.
-A golden building, still has intricate details, will show up after you traced your way to the exit.
-While others proceed on their next destination, I explored the compound and even found another smaller white structure.
+A golden building still has intricate details and will show up after you traced your way to the exit.
+While others proceed to their next destination, I explored the compound and even found another smaller white structure.

 BAAN DAM MUSEUM (Black House)